ArchwayTrust/Education-G4S-APISync/README.md

 ## Historic Data
 You can change the current accademic year field in sec.AcademySecurity to get data from previous years.
 It is all tagged in the database so doesn't over write.

+## Behaviour Data
+To enable behaviour data you need to use SSMS to edit sec.AcademySecurity.
+  1. Change GetBehaviour to True.
+  2. If BehaviourFrom and BehaviorTo are left NULL then it will sync the last 7 days.
+  3. If you enter a date range within the currently selected dataset it will get behaviour for those dates.